Can Apollo Commercial Real Estate Finance Inc. (ARI) Remain Competitive?

-Apollo Commercial Real Estate Finance Inc. (NYSE:ARI) went up by 3.44% from its latest closing price compared to the recent 1-year high of $14.55.
-The company’s stock price has collected -2.97% of loss in the last five trading sessions.
+Apollo Commercial Real Estate Finance Inc. (NYSE:ARI) went down by -0.62% from its latest closing price compared to the recent 1-year high of $14.55.
+The company’s stock price has collected 1.35% of gains in the last five trading sessions.

 Is It Worth Investing in Apollo Commercial Real Estate Finance Inc. (NYSE :ARI) Right Now?